 Pine needles are one of the most popular organic matters used to create acid soil.

 This mulch is cheap and readily available by simply raking the pine straw to gather them.

-The pine needle composting takes long due to its acidic nature, which is why it is considered the best mulch for all acid-loving plants.
+The pine needle composting takes a long due to its acidic nature, which is why it is considered the best mulch for all acid-loving plants.

-Just like wood mulch, pine needle mulch is commonly used for lawn care and protecting beds and gardens, even in industrial areas and highways.
+Like wood mulch, pine needle mulch is commonly used for lawn care and protecting beds and gardens, even in industrial areas and highways.

 It also creates an aesthetic appeal to any landscape due to its muted shades.